plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Challenges/AssistingChallenge.md

 To assist in a Challenge a Player must meet the following criteria:

-1. a trait on top of their Roots;
+1. a Trait on top of their Roots;
 2. their Adventurer cannot be facing the same Challenge;
 3. their Adventurer is in the same area as the Adventurer facing the Challenge.